mergado/docs/_posts/2021-07-30-additional-integrations.md

 - `outputFormat`: The ID of the output format to prefill for the new project.

 {: .message.info}
 **Note:** List of supported input and/or output formats and their IDs is a living thing and changes with time.
+Current list of all format IDs known to Mergado is [here](https://api.mergado.com/formats).
 If needed, please consult the Mergado staff.

 ## Styled HTML button